 The Trestle Inn

 For something a little different, feel the funk at this Philly hidden gem situated just outside the bustle of Center City, which also happens to be a whiskey and go-go dancing bar.
 The retro disco era is still alive at The Trestle Inn, where you’ll discover music from the '60s and ’70s, boogying, a next-level whiskey cocktail menu (no seriously, order a whiskey sour here), and of course go-go dancers taking center stage.
-Moonlight happy hour is extra-groovy on Fridays and Saturdays (10-11 p.m.).
+Check out their very generous happy hour from 5pm-8pm Wednesday through Saturday.

 Both Garage locations (Passyunk and Fishtown) are set up in sprawling spaces that resemble auto garages, delivering casual fun, eclectic vibes, and big (younger) crowds on weekend nights.
 Drink wise, they offer over 400 canned beers from all-over, delicious frosé year round, and Fun Bags — a bright blue alcoholic concoction that comes in a Capri Sun-like pouch and tastes delicious, but sneaks up on you.
 It’s a great bar to come with a big group and play pool or skee ball, or to post up and have your own food delivered while you watch a sports game.
 (Or, to come late-night a take pickleback shots.)